bunnycou/ALGTankGame/README.md

 This will commit all changes and add a message, typically used to describe what changed.
 `git commit -m "Updated files"`

-This will push your changes to your branch, origin is the repository, name is your name/name of the branch `git push origin name` or for example `git push origin noah` is what I would do
+This will push your changes to your branch, `origin` is the repository, `main` is the branch `git push origin main`

-This will download your changes in case you work on multiple devices `git pull origin name`
+This will download changes

-To get the latest changes from the main branch do
-`git rebase main`
+`git pull origin main`

-This will attempt to apply your commits on top of the latest main commit
+In a GUI git adaptation, look for `clone` to download for the first time `commit` to save changes `push` to upload changes and `pull` to download changes